 - Carjackings: Carjackings occur most frequently in urban areas.
 They accounted for only 3.0 percent of all motor vehicle thefts, based on Department of Justice data from 1993 to 2002 (latest available).

-- Thefts By City: According to a National Insurance Crime Bureau (NICB) study released in June 2015, the San Francisco-Oakland-Hayward, CA metropolitan statistical area (MSA) had the highest rate per 100,000 inhabitants for vehicle thefts in the nation in 2014.
-Seven of the top 10 U.S. Metropolitan Statistical Areas for motor vehicle theft were in California in 2014.
-Two were in Washington state and one was in Texas.
+- Thefts By City: According to a National Insurance Crime Bureau (NICB) study released in June 2016, the Modesto, CA metropolitan statistical area (MSA) had the highest rate per 100,000 inhabitants for vehicle thefts in the nation in 2015.
+Eight of the top 10 U.S. Metropolitan Statistical Areas for motor vehicle theft were in California in 2015.
+One was in New Mexico and one was in Colorado.

 - Among 2014 model year vehicles, the full-size Ford pickup was the most frequently stolen vehicle in calendar year 2014, with 964 thefts, followed by the Toyota Camry with 869 thefts.